 Pianos are tuned with stretched octaves, octaves slightly wider than the 'rational' octave as outlined in the harmonic series.
 This is where tuning shifts discretely into texture and tone; the sound of the piano has added brilliance and carries further.

-They spend whole lifetimes perfecting these techniques, the goal, a piano tuned perfectly to itself, locking-in, then nudged just back to the edge.
+The goal, a piano tuned perfectly to itself, locking-in, then nudged just back to the edge.
 The texture of the sound is shimmering, an aura, and there's the bloom: the beginning moment of the tonal envelope; where the 'chiff' occurs, the expansion of transient sounds through the initial oscillation to the tonal corpus.

-Bontempi chord organs, Tapo P100 wifi timer switches, sellotape, bubblewrap and packing beads, cardboard boxes
+One or multiple Bontempi chord organs, Tapo P100 wifi timer switches, sellotape, bubblewrap and packing beads, cardboard boxes

 requirements: